We use the first two of Moses’ Ten Commandments as a platform for studying IDOLATRY.

 4: We are not alone

-People have asked me for a ‘proof’ about our interpretation.
-The best ‘proof’ I can offer comes from the Jewish New Year Holiday, the Rosh Hashanah.
-It is not only the first day of the new year, but also the Annual Anniversary of CREATION!
+People have asked me for a ‘proof’ to our interpretation of the first verse that says that ELKM the JUDGE created the Heavens and the Earth for a Judgment. .
+The best ‘proof’ I can offer is derived from the Jewish New Year Holiday, the Rosh Hashanah.
+It is celebrated as the Annual Anniversary of CREATION and it is a day where the whole Universe stands on Judgment.

 - “Today, every creature passes before you as herd before its shepherd, while you count and remember each one and decree its judgment for the next year…”